donuthack/Hosts/README.md

 # Cybo's Hosts
-A blocklist of ads, trackers, malware, and IP grabbers
+A blocklist of ads, trackers, anti-adblock, malware, IP grabbers, and tracking cookies

 <br>